Sustainable Floristry Best Practices

 Consider what you sell in your own store: help your customers be part of the solution, not the problem.
 Sell cards that are not packed in a plastic sleeve.
 Sell cards that are made from recycled paper.
 Sell sustainably sourced Palm- or Soy-based candles instead of petroleum based paraffin.
 Use paper bags instead of plastic.

 Offer an “upcycled” section – instead of a new vase, perhaps your customer would like to help reduce waste and save the earth by using a recycled/upcycled vase?

 Offer a deposit on reusable mechanics – maybe your regulars would be perfectly happy to bring back that kenzan or Holly Pillow.
 Start a special club in your store, and create an incentive to create less waste!

 FOR THE GROWERS

-Use soil blocks instead of plastic pots (unless you are reusing them!)
+Use soil blocks instead of plastic pots (or reuse them!)

 Don’t use herbicides or pesticides

 Mulch!
 Build your soil and conserve water